 One look at those logos and two values immediately come to mind: respectability and tradition.
 These are values these brands want to be associated with.

 Grids are a framework of intersecting parallel lines used to instruct designers on how and where to arrange elements on the page.
 The goal is to maintain a consistent layout style across all brand touchpoints.
 That gives a much more professional appearance.

-The style guide includes the grid's margins, columns, and spacing.
+The website style guide includes the grid's margins, columns, and spacing.
 Together, they create a comprehensive, consistent structure for the page's content.